MJAlexander/child_welfare_projections/README.md

 In the `code` folder, the main scripts that need to be executed are prefixed with numbers.

 - `1_load_prepare_data` processes the data to create a file for modeling (called `all_data_for_model`).
 If there have been updates to the data, this script needs to be run.
-- `2_run_models` runs projection models for all outcome and race/ethnicity combinations and saves the results to the `results` folder and also within the `app` folder.
+- `2_run_models` runs projection models for all outcome and race/ethnicity combinations and saves the results to the `results` folder.
+- `3_prepare_results_for_app` reads in the results and prepares them for the Shiny app, saving the output too the `app` folder.

 If there have been updates to the data, the covariates included in the model, these scripts should be run in numerical order.